04stefke/My-Portfolio/README.md

 ## Skills
 My programming skills are:
 - HTML5
 - CSS3
 - JavaScript
 - React/Redux
-    - Redux Toolkit
 - GitHub

 ## Education:
-[Learning People] - I have finished this course in early 2024.
-This course was for a Front-End-Developer and also ISTQB
+[Learning People, 'Front-End-Developer'] - I have finished this course in early 2024.
+This course included the ISTQB and a few portfolio projects.

+## Contact
+I am available for contact on major social media and my email:
+- [Email]: [jovanovics399@gmail.com]
+- [GitHub]: [04stefke]
+- [Instagram]: [stefke.9.9]
+- [Facebook]: [Stefan Jovanovic]

+## I want to thank Learning People for their will to teach me Web Development and also the friendly stuff they have and always happy to help and available all the time!!